dvreeze/try-zio/README.rst

 the current user must have been made a member of the "docker" group ("sudo usermod -aG docker <user>", then log out and in).
 When using Docker Desktop, this should already be the case out of the box.

-Before running console programs and tests, use "docker-compose" to create Docker containers for wordpress and its database (where the passwords should be much stronger than in this example):
+Before running console programs and tests, use "docker-compose" to create Docker containers for Wordpress and its database (where the passwords should be much stronger than in this example):

 .. code-block:: bash